 Ferhat Topcu, Freie Universität Berlin

 Algorithms are increasingly becoming a part of our life.
-They recommend products (and friends) to us, offer suitable services to our current situation, and photograph our beloved ones in the right situation.
-It seems that more and more algorithmic systems are arranging our activities.
-They help us to filter our everyday work flow and overspill in information and therefore seem to let us experience new leisure spaces.
-But many of these processes in sorting and structuring data cannot be perceived.
-Due to the lack of transparency in decision-making processes in algorithmic systems, many people do not actively notice these interventions in their daily life.
+They recommend products (and friends) to us, offer convenient services to our current situation, and photograph our beloved ones in the right situation.
+More and more algorithmic systems are arranging our activities.
+They help us filter our everyday workflow and overspill in information and therefore let us experience new leisure spaces.
+But many of these processes in sorting and structuring data need to be perceived.
+Due to the lack of transparency in decision-making processes in algorithmic systems, many people need to notice these interventions in their daily life actively.

-Emerging debates on „Fairness, Accountability, and Transparency“ discuss these challenges, relating to intelligibility, interpretability and the ability to explain algorithmic systems.
-To achieve these goals, new approaches in the visualisation of algorithmic processes in learning and decision-making are required.
+Emerging debates on „Fairness, Accountability, and Transparency“ discuss these challenges relating to intelligibility, interpretability and the ability to explain algorithmic systems.
+New approaches to visualizing algorithmic processes in learning and decision-making are required to achieve these goals.
 Furthermore, for the interaction with algorithmic systems, interfaces have to be rethought.
-The ways in which machines learn from humans is not one-sided, it is based on „exchange“ and participation.
+How machines learn from humans is not one-sided, it is based on „exchange“ and participation.
 This poses the following questions: Who trains whom?
-To what extent does the behaviour of the machine adapt to the user and vice versa?
+To what extent does the machine’s behavior adapt to the user and vice versa?

-Students of the Freie Universität Berlin and Weißensee Academy of Art have formed interdisciplinary teams, and developed together strategies for the day to day handling of algorithmic systems.
-The aim was to conceptualise new interaction patterns and interfaces on the basis of machine learning technologies, and implement these in products (physical and digital).
-The focus was set particularly on the exchange between user and the algorithmic system.
+Students of the Freie Universität Berlin and Weißensee Academy of Art have formed interdisciplinary teams and developed strategies for the daily handling of algorithmic systems.
+The aim was to conceptualize new interaction patterns and interfaces based on machine learning technologies and implement these in products (physical and digital).
+The focus was on the exchange between the user and the algorithmic system.

 Search for wheelchair-accessible sanitary facilities and enhance the related datasets.